Skip to main content

 © 2026 Mauricio Ortega aka.
 Nekzus & Organización Nekzus Solutions.
-The Neural Mesh Protocol (NMP) Specification is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+The Logic-Injection-on-Origin Protocol (LIOP) Specification is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 Attribution Required / Atribución Requerida: Any use, adaptation, or distribution of these architectural concepts must explicitly attribute Mauricio Ortega (Nekzus) and Nekzus Solutions, and include an official link to this project.

 1. Introduction

 Postulate of Origin (Execution Core): Data must never be pulled to intelligence.
 Intelligence must be pushed to the data.
-An NMP Agent interacting with an explicit NMP Server pushes executable logic (in the form of microscopic.wasm modules or dynamically transpiled algorithms).
+An LIOP Agent interacting with an explicit LIOP Server pushes executable logic (in the form of microscopic .wasm modules or dynamically transpiled algorithms).
 The server securely executes this logic within a strict sandbox and returns only the aggregated mathematical results or filtered lists, mathematically negating the possibility of unintentional PII (Personally Identifiable Information) exfiltration due to large-context extraction.

 3. Topographical Architecture